The two types of radiation therapy are:

-- Brachytherapy - the permanent implantation of radioactive "seeds" (small pellets of iodine or palladium isotopes) directly into the prostate.
-These seeds emit a constant dose of radiation to the surrounding tissue, killing the cancer cells.
-After about a month, the emission is significantly reduced to negligible amounts.
-Brachytherapy is more often an option for smaller size prostate glands and earlier stage prostate cancers.
+- Brachytherapy – The permanent implantation of radioactive "seeds" (small pellets of a radioactive isotope) directly into the prostate.
+These seeds emit a gradually diminishing dose of radiation to the surrounding tissue, killing the cancer cells.
+After about a month, the emission has declined to negligible amounts.
+Brachytherapy is more often an option for small size prostate glands and earlier stage prostate cancers

-- External beam radiation - the exposure of cancerous cells to x-rays from external sources.
-In this treatment, the patient is exposed to short exposures to high-energy x-rays each day over a period of several weeks.
-The Trilogy™ system precisely controls radiation beams so that only the tumor site receives the full radiation, significantly reducing the exposure of normal cells.
+- External beam radiation – The exposure of cancerous cells to x-rays from external sources.
+In this treatment, the patient is treated with short exposures to high-energy x-rays each day over a period of several weeks.
+Our state-of-the-art linear accelerators precisely control radiation beams so that only the tumor site receives the full radiation, significantly reducing the exposure of normal cells.

 Brachytherapy is the implantation of 40-150 small pellets of a radioactive substance into the prostate.
 This procedure is done in a single day under general anesthesia, takes about three hours to complete, and does not require an overnight stay in the hospital.

 During the procedure the seeds are implanted uniformly throughout the prostate.
-The seeds are made up of iodine or palladium and release small amounts of radioactivity into the surrounding prostate that kill the cancer cells.
-The seeds are permanently placed, and like all radioactive material, the emissions decline over time and after a few weeks they are no longer active.
-Some precautions should be taken to limit prolonged close contact (closer than three feet) with children or pregnant women for the first month after the implantation, but after that there are no problems.
+The seeds are made up of palladium and release small amounts of radioactivity into the surrounding prostate that destroy cancer cells.
+The seeds are permanently placed, and like all radioactive material, emissions decline over time and after a few weeks they are no longer active.
+Some precautions should be taken to limit prolonged close contact (closer than three feet) with children or pregnant women for the first month after implantation, but after that no precautions are needed.

-About a month after the implantation, patients return for a CAT scan that allows the seed and dosage distribution to be documented.
-About three months after that, the patient returns again for a follow up exam that includes a PSA test.
+About a month after implantation, patients return for a CT scan that allows the seed and dosage distribution to be documented.
+About three months after that, the patient returns again for a follow-up exam that includes a PSA.

 Side effects of brachytherapy may include difficulty urinating, urinary urgency or burning, and perhaps loose stools.
 Side effects generally decline after a month.